 - Whippet – the whippets have earned themselves a reputation for being extremely loving and affectionate towards their human parents.

 - Rhodesian Ridgeback – a loyal and protective dog which makes a great family pet.

-- Siberian Husky – these dogs have a strong natural hunting instinct and require lots of exercise.
+- Siberian Husky – these dogs have a strong natural hunting instinct and require lots of exercises.
 They can be quite bullish but friendly although they will need a lot of training and specialist care.